landrzejewski/training-scripts/src/J-MODERN.md

 Explanation of the Example:

-In the Anonymous Inner Class example, implementing the `Runnable` interface requires creating an anonymous class with an overridden `run` method.
-Additionally, within the `run` method, another anonymous class is used to implement the `Consumer<String>` interface for the `forEach` operation.
+Implementing the `Runnable` interface requires creating an anonymous class with an overridden `run` method.
+Additionally, within the `run` method, another anonymous class is used to implement the
+`Consumer<String>` interface for the `forEach` operation.
 This nested structure leads to increased verbosity and makes the code harder to read and maintain.

-Conversely, the Functional Interface example leverages lambda expressions to implement both the `Runnable` and `Consumer<String>` interfaces succinctly.
+The Functional Interface example leverages lambda expressions to implement both the `Runnable` and `Consumer<String>` interfaces succinctly.
 The lambda `() -> names.forEach(name -> System.out.println(name))` directly defines the behavior of the `run` method without the need for boilerplate code.
 This results in a more readable and maintainable implementation, showcasing the power and simplicity that Functional Interfaces bring to Java programming.

 Benefits of Functional Interfaces: